scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 Welcome to the beginner's guide to Terraform on Azure.
 This slide deck is written entirely in Markdown language, which means you can make edits or additions, then submit a pull request to add your changes to the master copy.
 To make edits to the slide deck simply fork this repository: https://github.com/scarolan/azure-terraform-vault-workshop, edit the Markdown files, and submit a pull request with your changes.

+The Markdown content is contained in the docs/terraform and docs/vault directories.

 Here are some helpful keyboard shortcuts for the instructor or participant:

 ⬆ ⬇ ⬅ ➡ - Navigate back and forth